Thursday, February 3, 2011

 Sutherland moved on to the pros, leading the Brooklyn Dodgers to a 2nd-place finish in the NFL's Eastern Division in 1941.
 Like the baseball team for which they were named, the football Dodgers played at Ebbets Field, and their players and fans took great joy in beating their sport's New York Giants.
 Although the Giants won the NFL East in 1941, the Dodgers won both games between them that season -- including the one played at the Polo Grounds on December 7, 1941, which was interrupted by several announcements in the second half of military personnel being told by the public-address announcer to report to their bases, where they would soon find out that the Japanese had attacked Pearl Harbor.

 3. Bill Barilko, born March 25, 1927, died August 26, 1951, age 24.
 Barilko was a defenseman for the Toronto Maple Leafs, and helped them win the Stanley Cup in 1947, 1948, 1949 and 1951.
-In the 1951 Finals against the Montreal Canadiens, he was tripped, but managed to shovel a goal past Montreal goalie Gerry McNeil, to win Game 5 in overtime and clinch the Cup.
-Sort of a foreshadowing of Bobby Thomson's heroics in baseball a few months later.
+In the 1951 Finals against the Montreal Canadiens, he was tripped, but still managed to shovel a goal past Montreal goalie Gerry McNeil, to win Game 5 in overtime and clinch the Cup.
+It was, in a way, a foreshadowing of Bobby Thomson's heroics in baseball a few months later.

 There were 23 people killed, but, amazingly, 21 survived.
 Among the dead were Man United players Geoff Bent, Roger Byrne, Eddie Colman, Mark Jones, David Pegg, Tommy Taylor and Liam "Billy" Whelan, all killed instantly.
-An 8th player, Duncan Edwards, died in a hospital 15 days later.
-Two other players, Jackie Blanchflower and Johnny Berry, survived but was hurt so badly that he never played again.
+An 8th player, Duncan Edwards, already the most-lauded of the Busby Babes, died in a hospital 15 days later.
+Two other players, Jackie Blanchflower and Johnny Berry, survived, but were hurt so badly that they never played again.
 Busby himself was badly injured.
 Goalkeeper Harry Gregg, despite his own injuries, managed to rescue some passengers before the plane exploded.

 5. Willie Galimore, born March 30, 1935, died July 27, 1964, age 29.
 He came out of Florida A&M University, where he was coached by Jake Gaither, a man who said of football players, "I like 'em ag-ile, mob-ile and host-ile."
 A&M is in Tallahassee, not far from Florida State.
 A lot of the "historically black colleges" that produced great football players were in the same cities as schools that wouldn't let black students, let alone athletes, in: Grambling is near Louisiana Tech, Southern is near Louisiana State, and so on.
 After he retired, well after integration, Gaither would admit that, in that time, if a player was agile, mobile and hostile, he wouldn't have a chance to recruit him, because Bobby Bowden would have snapped him up for Florida State.